Bed Bugs

 - Infestations occur in hotels/motels, hospitals, cinemas, vehicles, aircraft, and homes.

-- Unlike other infestations, they are not associated with hygienic deficiencies.
+- Unlike other infestations, bed bug infestations are not associated with alterations in personal hygiene.

 - Reactions range from an absent or minimal response to the typical pruritic, erythematous maculopapular rash.
 Less commonly, there is an urticarial or anaphylactoid response.